coffeedrinkers/coffeedrinkers.github.com/_posts/2006_07_06-Flight_Attendant_Espresso_Please.md

 ---
 layout: post
-title: Flight Attendant - Espresso Please?
+title: "Flight Attendant - Espresso Please?"
-categories:
-- Coffee Talk
+author: stephen_lange
+modified:
+excerpt:
+tags: [coffee-talk]
 ---

 image: sky_europe.jpg

 If you find yourself in Europe travelling and have grown tired of airline coffee - consider flying SkyEurope.
 SkyEurope recently announced that they will be serving espresso and cappuccino aboard their new Boeing 737-700 NG planes.